-and we admire his character much, but we can't see any christianity in encouraging fraud and corruption by submitting to it.
-We don't know that our "position is worthy of notice," but we we can assure the Union-Herald fellow that here aint adjustly cartain whether he is a Dimecrat is one man who will not "hold the judgment of or 'publican'!
-He thinks, maybe, he would be the high Electoral Commission as final and authoritative," for we believe that every member of it's a little dangersome!
-He don't pereisely that Commission feels that the judgment, ex- know whether he voted for Hampton and Hayes in the community, and we hope to attend many money to complete nine miles of unfinished road of its annual celebrations.
+Wel!, Gen. Kershaw is a Christian gentleman, and we admire his character much, but we can't see any christfanity in encouraging fraud and corruption by submitting to it.
+We don't know that our "position is worthy of notice," but we we can assues the Union-Herald fellow that here is one man who will not "hold the judgment of the high Electoral Commission as final and authoritative," for we believe that every member of that Commission feels that the judgment, ex-